bbb2204/script.watchlist/README.md

 # script.watchlist
-Script to provide watchlist functionality in Kodi library view
+Script to provide watchlist functionality in Kodi library view, lists the next unwatched episodes or resumable movies.

 ### Information for skin developers